argoproj-labs/argocd-agent/docs/hack/quickstart.md

 Please note that some resource names might be out-of-date (e.g. have changed names, or were removed and replaced by something else).
 If you notice something, please figure it out and submit a PR to this guide.
 Thanks!

+If you want to use [Open Cluster Management (OCM)](https://open-cluster-management.io/) to bootstrap the Argo CD Agent environment, follow the guide provided [here](https://github.com/open-cluster-management-io/ocm/tree/main/solutions/argocd-agent).

 ## Terminology and concepts

 ### Terminology used throughout this doc